The Council of Trent Canon 6 states:

 Notwithstanding, “there was no general agreement upon the necessity of sacerdotal confession.
 In the twelfth century for example, the [Peter] Aberlardian school rejected its necessity, while the Victorine school insisted upon it.”
 It was not until the Fourth Lateran council of 1215 that penance officially became obligatory and a sacrament (Alister McGrath, Iustitia Dei, A History of the Christian Doctrine of Justification, 2005, 117-121).

 “At the close of the twelfth century a complete change was made in the doctrine of penance … The first elements added by the medieval system were that confession to the priest and absolution by the priest are necessary for pardon.
 Peter the Lombard did not make mediation of the priest a requirement, but declared that confession to God was sufficient.
 In his time [12th century], he says there was no agreement on three aspects of penance … The opinions handed down from the fathers, he asserts, were diverse, if not antagonistic” (Philip Schaff, History of the Christian Church, Vol. 5, pp. 573-4).

 So Medieval Catholicism purportedly had the “power” to change the penance into a doctrine unknown in the early centuries.
 Yet the Council of Trent had the effrontery to call this concoction of men in the cauldron of delusion a “divine law…observed from the beginning.”
 Such deceit!

 “The ritual texts show that both public and private confession was practiced in Babylonia.
-Indeed, private confession seems to have been the older and more usual method” (The Religion of Ancient Egypt and Babylon, 1902, 497).
+Indeed, private confession seems to have been the older and more usual method” (A. H. Sayce, The Religion of Ancient Egypt and Babylon, Edinburgh, 1902, p.
+497).

 Among the Aztecs, confession rites were made to their fertility goddess, Tlazolteutl: